asnakina/Places-tracker/README.md

 The places table should have an `id`, `created_at` and `updated_at` timestamps, a `name`, `description`, a boolean `visited` and `address`

+[Use this link for creating an erd](https://www.lucidchart.com/pages/how-to-draw-ERD) - you do not have to create it digitally.

 #### API Routes

 Write out all of the routes (method and path) that your server will need to expose.